metal3-io/ironic-image/README.md

 - HTTP_PORT - port used by http server (default 80)
 - DHCP_RANGE - dhcp range to use for provisioning (default 172.22.0.10-172.22.0.100)
 - MARIADB_PASSWORD - The database password

+Each of these variables is needed by multiple containers and any that are set should be passed into all of the ironic containers.

+The ironic configuration can be overridden by various environment variables.
 - OS_<section>_\_<name>=<value> - This format can be used to set arbitary ironic config options

-The ironic configuration can be overridden by various environment variables.
 The following can serve as an example:
 - OS_CONDUCTOR__DEPLOY_CALLBACK_TIMEOUT=4800 - timeout (seconds) to wait for a callback from a deploy ramdisk
 - OS_CONDUCTOR__INSPECT_TIMEOUT=1800 - timeout (seconds) for waiting for node inspection
 - OS_CONDUCTOR__CLEAN_CALLBACK_TIMEOUT=1800 - timeout (seconds) to wait for a callback from the ramdisk doing the cleaning